multidots/convert-classic-editor-to-gb-blocks/README.md

 ## Why we Started

-It is great idea to swith to Gutenberg Editor.
+It is a great idea to switch to Gutenberg Editor.
 But, when you switch to Gutenberg Editor, the content of classic editor will not be editable with the new Editor.
 To make it work, it is required to convert your content to Gutenberg compatible block.
-That is the problem we are trying to solve with "Convert Classic Editor to Gutenberg Blocks" script. 💭
+That is the problem we are trying to solve with the "Convert Classic Editor to Gutenberg Blocks" script. 💭

 Let's have a look at how to use this plugin.